sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/programming.md

 To configure Visual Studio Code to work with the Raspberry Pi Pico, please follow the [Raspberry Pi Pico and RP2040 - C/C++ Part 2 Debugging with VS Code](https://www.digikey.es/en/maker/projects/raspberry-pi-pico-and-rp2040-cc-part-2-debugging-with-vs-code/470abc7efb07432b82c95f6f67f184c0) tutorial.

-The `.vscode` folder contains the configuration files for Visual Studio Code. **Please modify them as follows**:

-- `launch.json`: Modify the `gdbPath` property to point to the `arm-none-eabi-gdb` file in your computer.
-- `launch.json`: Modify the `searchDir` property to point to the `/tcl` folder inside the `openocd` project in your computer.
-- `settings.json`: Modify the `cortex-debug.gdbPath` property to point to the `arm-none-eabi-gdb` file in your computer.

-These variables allow the debugger to **automatically find GDB and OpenOCD** without modifying the `launch.json` file every time you switch environments.

 **Linux/macOS**
 ```sh